By John Martin

-Then, in 1942, a seventeen year old Shuffler and some friends traveled to nearby Granite Falls, NC to see the popular country group the Bailey Brothers.
+Then, in 1942, a 17-year-old Shuffler and some friends traveled to nearby Granite Falls, North Carolina, to see the popular country group the Bailey Brothers.
 When their backup band failed to show up, Shuffler offered to play bass for them, even though he had only a passing familiarity with the instrument.
-His playing so impressed Danny and Charlie Bailey that they offered him sixty dollars a week to come with them to Nashville to play on the Grand Ole Opry radio show.
+His playing so impressed Danny and Charlie Bailey that they offered him $60 a week to come with them to Nashville to play on the Grand Ole Opry radio show.

 “It was $60 a week,” Shuffler says, “and I was making $30 at the bakery.
 So I could send more home than my dad was making at the mill.
 I asked my dad what to do and he asked me if this was what I wanted.
 ‘Yeah,’ I said, ‘it’s the only thing I’ve ever wanted to do.’
 ‘OK, then, be careful and keep in contact.’
 We pulled into Nashville at 2 o’clock in the afternoon and were onstage that night, playing in front of 3,000 people and on WSM.
 I was scared to death, knew my mom and dad would be listening.
 But we got an encore.
 I was ready to pick all night.”
 (Menconi 2).